cckeneally/cckeneally/README.md

 # Chris Keneally

 I’m a PhD candidate at the University of Adelaide (Department of Ecology & Evolutionary Biology).
-I'm studying microbial ecology & biogeochemistry - and I'm relatively new to github, metagenomics & bioinformatics.
-So please contact me with any questions/clarification on anything here!
+I'm studying microbial ecology, biogeochemistry, metagenomics & bioinformatics.
+Please contact me with any questions!

 📭 christopher.keneally@adelaide.edu.au